orchidsoftware/orchid.software/docs/en/docs/index.md

 ---
 title: Documentation
-description:
+description: Laravel Orchid is an open-source package for accelerating the development and creation of administration-style applications
 ---

 ## Introduction

-**Laravel Orchid** is an open-source package (MIT license) to speed up development and create applications in the style of administration.
-It abstracts typical business application templates so that developers can quickly implement beautiful and elegant interfaces with little effort.
+**Laravel Orchid** is an open-source package (MIT license) for accelerating the development and creation of administration-style applications.
+It abstracts typical business application templates so developers can quickly implement beautiful and elegant interfaces with little effort.

 Some features: